stepuntik/marvel-universe/README.md

 # Marvel Universe - Information Portal

+## This project is live and accessible on GitHub Pages!
+Explore it directly at [Marvel Universe](https://stepuntik.github.io/marvel-universe/)

 ![Marvel Universe Logo](https://imgpile.com/images/DjV2Jl.png)

 Marvel Universe is an open-source web application that serves as an information portal for all things Marvel.
 Whether you're a dedicated comic book fan or just a casual admirer of the Marvel Universe, this project offers a rich source of data, keeping you up to date with your favorite characters and comics.
 Explore characters, comics, and much more in one convenient place.